 • Offer a temporary freeze, free of cost in certain circumstances (staying in regular contact to keep top of mind and prepare them for returning)

-Rolling monthly memberships and casual pay-as-you-go access can help you win members who don’t want to or can’t commit to a longer term contract.
+Rolling monthly memberships and casual pay-as-you-go access can help you win members who don’t want to or can’t commit to a longer-term contract.

 “A freeze or suspension may be an option for members who aren’t visiting right now, especially if injured or finding it difficult to visit.